JonnyB1438/getbrute/README.md

 # getbrute
-Bruteforce HTTP Get with dictionary
+Bruteforce HTTP Get with wordlists for pentesters.